Pylons/pyramid/docs/narr/hooks.rst

 ``myapp.models.MyRoot`` object.
 Otherwise it would use the default :mod:`repoze.bfg` traverser to do traversal.

+Note that the root object may itself implement ``ITraverser`` in which case adaptation is skipped.

 Example implementations of alternate traversers can be found "in the wild" within `repoze.bfg.traversalwrapper
 <http://pypi.python.org/pypi/repoze.bfg.traversalwrapper>`_ and